 - 3 ripe Mexican avocados, about 2 pounds, pulp cut into large chunks

 - 14 ounces hearts of palm, drained, rinsed and thickly sliced, about 1 1/3 cups

 - 1 cup corn kernels, from freshly cooked ears of corn or thawed and cooked from frozen

 - 1 tablespoon red onion, chopped

 - 6 ounces cherry tomatoes, or about 1 cup, whole or halved according to your preference

 - 2 tablespoons olive oil

 - 2 tablespoons safflower oil

-- To make the vinaigrette, pour the vinegar and lime juice in a small bowl.
+- Pour the vinegar and lime juice in a small bowl.
 Add oregano, salt sugar and black pepper.
 Pour the oils in a slow stream, whisking with a whisk or fork to emulsify.
 The vinaigrette can be made a day ahead of time, just emulsify before using.

-- To toast the pumpkin seeds, place them in an already hot small saute pan, set over medium heat.
+- Place the pumpkin seeds in an already hot small saute pan, set over medium heat.
 Stir often, being careful not to burn them, until you start to hear popping sounds (similar to pop corn), and they begin to acquire a nice tanned color, about 4 to 5 minutes later.
 Remove from heat and place in a bowl.